canonical/ubuntu-core-desktop/README.md

 The "/usr/share/wayland-sessions" directory is writable, and should allow the launch of a fully confined desktop session from the display manager.

+## Testing a confined desktop session

+The image includes a `confined-desktop` snap, but it is not added to the list of available sessions in GDM by default.
+It can be added by running the following command (either on the serial console, or from the unconfined graphical session):

+    sudo /snap/confined-desktop/current/setup.sh

+This will add an "Ubuntu (confined)" option to the session picker.